occisn/excel-problem-solving/README.md

 **Project Euler 6: Sum Square Difference** (i) in the form of a spreadsheet, and (ii) as an one-liner with array formulas

+...

+**Project Euler 11: Largest Product in a Grid** (i) in the form of a spreadsheet, and (ii) as an one-liner with array formulas

 Note : functions working on arrays: SEQUENCE, BITOR, SUM, MOD...

+Working with lambda: MAP, REDUCE, LAMBDA

+Useful: LET

+Useful functions: OFFSET

 (end of README)